Project Towards No Drug Abuse (Project TND)

 (To include basic study design, measures, results, and notable limitations)

-The study included a subset of the same sample from Sussman et al. (1998).
+The study used the same sample as Sussman et al. (1998).
 The purpose of the study was to present up to 5 years postprogram outcomes of Project Towards No Drug Abuse (Project TND).
 Twenty-one schools recruited were randomly assigned to standard care (control), classroom only (Project TND), or a classroom plus semester-long school-as-community component.
 Measures utilized include a questionnaire on drug use.
 Results indicate that there are significant positive long-term program effects for hard drug use at year 4 or 5 for the two program interventions.
-Limitations include low long-term follow-up rate, reliance on self-reported measures, attrition rate, missing data, program effects failed to be found for years 2 and 3, and program effects failed to be found for cigarettes, alcohol, and marijuana.
+Limitations include reliance on self-reported measures, attrition rate, missing data, program effects failed to be found for years 2 and 3, and program effects failed to be found for cigarettes, alcohol, and marijuana.

 Length of controlled postintervention follow-up: 1, 2, 3, 4, and 5 years.